 Since 2013 the Rabbitohs have spread the gospel of South Sydney by taking a home game each year to Barlow Park in Cairns, with resounding success.
 However, after hosting a number of other clubs like the Gold Coast Titans and Canberra Raiders, the NRL decided that all subsequent matches that Souths held at the venue had to be played against the Cowboys!
 It doesn't seem right that we don't get a say in who we play there in our own home game, but that's the way it is.

 In 2016 and 2017 we took the Cowboys on in Cairns and both times they took advantage, winning 20-0 and 23-10 respectively.
-To add insult to injury, they've also beaten us twice in Townsville during that period, so that glorious victory in 2015 is now the only match we've won in our last nine encounters.
+To add insult to injury, they've also beaten us twice in Townsville during that period, so that glorious victory in 2015 is now the only match we've won in our last nine encounters, that is until 2018.

 In some ways there is not much similarity between Souths and the Cowboys - them being a former Super League club, until recently owned by News Limited, and us battling for survival for years.
 Yet, in terms of our development as a football team, there are plenty of parallels.
 On the field, they really struggled for credibility for a long time, just like we did.
 In 2004 they emerged from the shadows to go within a whisker of making the grand final and, a year later, actually made it to the big one.

 When we finally tasted the joy of our long-awaited 21st Premiership in 2014, they managed to do the same (except it was their first Premiership) the following year.
 And, although they are struggling a little in 2018, for a long time now they have been a force to be reckoned with.